KarinaFed/anlp-lab2/README.md

 ## Experiments

-See `notebooks/experiments.ipynb` for:
+In `notebooks/experiments.ipynb` you can see:
-- 5 test queries covering different scenarios;
+- 5 test queries covering different scenarios:
+  - One conceptual/theoretical question about MAS;
+  - One design/architecture question;
+  - One implementation/coding question;
+  - Two queries related to everyday tasks (study planning, memory retrieval).
 - Analysis of agent routing and handoff;
 - Tool usage tracking;
 - Memory effectiveness evaluation;
-- Performance observations.
+- Performance observations;
+- Evaluation section with informal criteria.

 ## Design Scheme